iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-Azure-Compute-Solutions/Implement-infrastructure-as-a-service-solutions-in-Azure.md

     --cmd '$Registry/saeed:v1' /dev/null
 ```

-# Azure Container Instances (ACI)
+## Azure Container Instances (ACI)

-offers the fastest and simplest way to run a container in Azure , billed by the second
+Offers the fastest and simplest way to run a container in Azure, billed by the second.

-## container group
+### container group

-collection of containers that shares lifecycle, resources, local network, and storage volumes. like **_POD_** in kubernetes
+Collection of containers that shares lifecycle, resources, local network, and storage volumes.
+Like **_POD_** in Kubernetes
-only supported in linux containers
+only supported in Linux containers.

-### Deployment:
+### Deployment

 - ARM Template
 - YAML file (pass `--file filename.yml`)

 ### Networking

-containers within the group _share an IP and port namespace_
+Containers within the group _share an IP and port namespace_.

 ### Storage

-Supported voulmes to mount :
+Supported volumes to mount:

 - Azure file share
 - Secret